locborgtus/xcountry-roadtrip-2023/docs/README.md

 A good friend reminded me that, after all, my son "will only be 12 years old once".

-Our journey took us across nearly 12,000 miles in 28 days in a 2023 Model Y Performance.
+Our journey took us across nearly 12,000 miles in 28 days in a 2023 Tesla Model Y Performance.
 The car would become more than just transportation - it would be the foundation to how we would do this cross-country road trip and beyond into Canada.
 We would circumnavigate the USA and visit interesting cities along the way.
 The cornerstones of our route are:

 * San Diego, CA
 * Key West, FL